Andrea Garcia Goes Full Bombshell In A Plunging Black & Tan Bathing Suit On Instagram

 “Too perfect,” a fourth person commented.

 The model has proven that she’s not shy about putting her curvy body in the spotlight.
-She’s often seen rocking tiny tops, scanty bathing suits, and tight jeans in her online snaps.
+She often rocks tiny tops, scanty bathing suits, and tight jeans in her online snaps.

 As previously reported by The Inquisitr, Andrea recently got the pulses of her followers racing when she posed in a watermelon-print bikini as she soaked up some sun.
 To date, that post has earned more than 54,000 likes and over 1,200 comments.